99kaits/textbound/README.md

 # Starman III
-Earthbound markov chain text generator
+Earthbound markov chain text generator, made in python with a flask frontend

 ## how to use
 - clone the repo or download it as a zip